VONBLESS/DataStream/README.md

 7. **Docker Documentation:**
    - [Docker Documentation](https://docs.docker.com/): Official documentation for Docker, a platform for developing, shipping, and running applications in containers.

-# Special Thanks

-I wish to extend my heartfelt gratitude to Atlan for providing me with an invaluable opportunity to work on this assignment.
-This experience has significantly contributed to my growth, broadening my horizons and enhancing my knowledge and skills.

-## About the Assignment

-The assignment presented me with the challenge of mastering the email editor.
-Throughout this journey, I have not only gained profound insights but have also acquired hands-on experience that will undoubtedly leave a lasting impact on my future endeavors.

-## Key Takeaways

-I am appreciative of the wealth of knowledge and expertise I have acquired during this assignment.
-Some of the pivotal takeaways include:

--**Real-Time Efficiency:** Implemented Apache Kafka for capturing metadata changes in real-time, ensuring near-instantaneous updates and efficient processing.
--**Flexible, Secure, and Cost-Effective:** Leveraged Docker, Kubernetes, and serverless computing for flexible deployment, implemented security measures, and optimized infrastructure costs, ensuring scalability and efficiency.

-## Conclusion

-This assignment has been an enriching journey, and I am enthusiastic about applying the knowledge and skills I have gained to propel my career forward.
-I extend my sincere thanks to Atlan for this remarkable opportunity and eagerly anticipate our continued collaboration.

-I wish to express my gratitude to the entire Atlan team for entrusting me with this assignment.